leomeneguzzi/tireControlJava/readme.md

 # Tire Control Java

-This project is a prototype of a tire control system using Java Swing with Hibernate.
+This project is a prototype of a tire control system using JavaFX with Hibernate.
 Because it is a prototype, this project will be changed inconsistently and is not an example of software being followed and will eventually be discontinued when the main project is started.

 ## Getting Started